fsharp/fslang-design/RFCs/FS-1005-underscores-in-numeric-literals.md

     let x10 = 05_2            // OK (octal literal)
     let x11 = 052_            // Invalid cannot put underscores at the end of a number

+For QZRNG literals, the string passed to the library routine has underscores removed.

 # Drawbacks
 [drawbacks]: #drawbacks